Gamer Centered Laser Tag Equipment

 More, your opponent is trying to make it hard for you e.g. ducking and weaving.
 If you are shooting at a still target that will be easier than someone who is trying to hide.

-Here's what you need to play a battle scenario:
+Here's what you need to play a live gaming scenario:

 The predator muzzle consists of nine hyper-bright LEDs (red, blue, and white) and in the center an infrared emitter.
 This means that there are cool light effects when the player shoots.

-All gaming guns also have an integrated barrel sensor and a paired head-sensor.
+All of our laser taggers also have an integrated barrel sensor and a paired head-sensor.
 The barrel + head-sensor combo enables 360-degree hits.
 We call our special sensor technology "Optik Sensors".
 The Optik Sensor supports high-speed digital data transmission which underpins the SATR system.

 The gaming guns are also designed to work with a scope.